imatge-upc/trecvid-2015/README.md

 5. Evaluate ranking with `scripts/python/evaluate.py`
 6. Display ranking with`scripts/python/display.py`

-You should run steps 3 and 5 `job_arrays`, which allow to run N processes in parallel in the GPI computational service.
+You should run steps 3 and 5 with `job_arrays`, which allow you to run N processes in parallel in the GPI computational service.

 In particular, for selective search you should run: